GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-09-28-creating-opal-tools.md

 }
 ```

 In the following example, I have decorated my controller with the `HttpPost` attribute and then two separate `Route` attributes.
-This helps my controller respond to both possible paths that Opal will send the request depending on whether you registered the discovery endpoint with a trailing slash or not.
+This helps my controller respond to both possible request paths, depending on whether the discovery endpoint was registered with a trailing slash.
 I have then used my generic `ToolRequest<T>` to wrap my specific model of `GetRobotTextConfigurationsQuery` as the parameter for the method.

 ```C#
 [HttpPost]